FTTechBrasil/AqualaboSensor/README.md

 ## Dependencies
 - [ArduinoModbus](https://www.arduino.cc/en/ArduinoModbus/ArduinoModbus)

-We also have light dependency on our library, to use without it, just remove the functions that use `FTTClicks` on the examples.
+We also have light dependency on our library, to use without it, just remove the functions that use `FTClicks` on the examples.
 - [FTTech SAMD51 Clicks](https://github.com/FTTechBrasil/FTTech_SAMD51_Clicks)

 ## License